 Notes: Each figure represents a heatmap, with a darker shade indicating more wells.
 Both input variables are transformed by dividing by the length of the horizontal wellbore.
-Values are truncated at 1500.
+Values are truncated at 2000.

 Next, I show that the changes discussed above are consistent with learning and profit-maximization.
-Rows 3-6 of Table 1 show that IP per well increased significantly from 2005 to 2015.
+Rows 3-6 of Table 9 show that 6 Month IP per well increased significantly from 2005 to 2016.
 Figure 5 examines this evolution more closely, using a regression and counterfactual predicted values.
 The figure shows predicted median initial production by year for three scenarios.
-The first uses actual inputs and estimated location fixed effects, while the other two use median inputs for 2007 and 2015 along with estimated location fixed effects.
-Thus, the counterfactuals are created by predicting IP if each well had been drilled with 2007 and 2015 median configurations, but in the same place and at the same time as it was drilled in reality.
-Details on the process of computing the counterfactual can be found in Appendix B. The chart shows a sizable gap between predicted production from the 2007 and 2015 configurations, which implies that operators accumulated valuable knowledge over those years.
+The first uses actual inputs and estimated location fixed effects, while the other two use median inputs for 2007 and 2016 along with estimated location fixed effects.
+Thus, the counterfactuals are created by predicting 6 Month IP if each well had been drilled with 2007 and 2016 median configurations, but in the same location and at the same time as it was drilled in reality.
+Details on the process of computing the counterfactual can be found in Appendix D. The chart shows a sizable gap between predicted production from the 2007 and 2016 configurations, which implies that operators accumulated valuable knowledge over those years.
 It also shows that most of the increase in production has been due to changes in well configurations, rather than changes in geology, i.e. firms are drilling wells in a more productive manner, not simply drilling in more productive locations.